takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 ## Audio guide

-[Audio guide to the design of the Cargo shipping system](https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/audio/audio_guide.wav): This audio was generated using Google NotebookLM from the contents of this README.
-Some explanations may raise further questions, but overall the commentary is clear and informative.
-I'm sharing it here because I believe it will help you build a mental model of the Cargo shipping system's design.
+[Audio guide for this project](https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/audio/audio_guide.wav) – This audio was generated with Google NotebookLM based on the contents of this README.
+You may question some of the explanations, but overall the explanations are clear and informative.
+I'm sharing it here because I think it will help you build a mental model of the Cargo shipping system's design.

 ## User-system interaction